zonemaster/zonemaster/docs/public/specifications/test-zones/README.md

 repeated multiple times with different IP addresses.
 If it appears without IP address specification it should only appear once.

-Here is an example of a undelegated data section from a scenario specification:
+Here is an example of an undelegated data section from a scenario specification:
 ```
   * Undelegated data:
     * ns1a.del-non-distinct-und.delegation02.xa/IPv4